AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

-Feedback I received
+Feedback

-Elliot Jennings - Student at Makers - Collaboration on Acebook
+- Elliot Jennings - Student at Makers - Collaboration on Acebook

 Before working on Jungl-Book with Adrien I thought I had grasped the concept of agile development.
 It was the guidance of Adrien during this project which allowed our team to now say we are confident with the framework.
 He gave us workshops on the scrum process and was devoted to making us stick to the following agile development in our second week.
 He is driven to manage a project and it seems to be a natural position for him as he always focuses on the bigger picture even when the team are being slightly short-sighted.

-Diptis Hadler - Student at Makers - Collaborated on the final project
+- Diptis Hadler - Student at Makers - Collaborated on the final project

 "In the second week of the project our team worked very well following Agile processes and Adrien's contribution was a key factor in achieving this.
 He made sure that we performed the necessary Agile ceremonies and that we iterated and collaborated in our work.
 I was also glad for the quality of the planning and feedback he gave to us all as we prepared the presentation and demo of our product.
 This helped to make the last two days of the project very rewarding for me personally."

+- Sherif Shendidy - Student at Makers - Collaborated on the final project

+"You were also a great team player, with great sense of humer and ability engage in a focused fruitful conversation to solve problems and plan for the works ahead of us."

 ---